-Last year I submitted DNA kits to different companies for both myself, my brother and my son.
+In 2009 I submitted DNA kits to different companies for both myself, my brother and my son.
 Our Native American ancestry was confirmed through DNA which was like icing on the cake.

-Caveat: Please take the use of the word "princess" with a grain of salt.
+Caveat: In the theories of Ots-Toch's heritage, please take the use of the word "princess" with a grain of salt.
 It was common for 19th century writings to romanticize Native American women in particular, assigning daughter of a chief status to them.

 Harmen was a Captain in a Schenectady Company in 1714 and an Indian trader in 1724.
 He received a grant of 300 morgens of land at Canajoharie NY from the Mohawks because

-His father was Jacques Cornelise, son of Ots-Toch, the half French, half Mohawk woman who married his father Cornelis Antonissen.
+His father was Jacques Cornelise, son of Ots-Toch, the half French, half Mohawk woman who married Cornelis Antonissen Van Slyke.

-The deed conveyed 12 Jan.
+The deed was conveyed 12 Jan.
 1713 and consisting of 2000 acres, stated: